Italian literature: Minor writers

-Carlo Botta, born in 1766, was a spectator of French spoliation in Italy and of the overbearing rule of Napoleon.
-He wrote a History of Italy from 1789 to 1814; and later continued Guicciardini's History up to 1789.
-He wrote after the manner of the Latin authors, trying to imitate Livy, putting together long and sonorous periods in a style that aimed at being like Boccaccio's, caring little about what constitutes the critical material of history, only intent on declaiming his academic prose for his country's benefit.
-Botta wanted to be classical in a style that could no longer be so, and hence he failed completely to attain his literary goal.
-His fame is only that of a man of a noble and patriotic heart.
-Not so bad as the two histories of Italy is that of the Guerra dell'indipendenza americana.

-Close to Botta comes Pietro Colletta, a Neapolitan born nine years after him.
-He also in his Storia del reame di Napoli dal 1734 al 1825 had the idea of defending the independence and liberty of Italy in a style borrowed from Tacitus; and he succeeded rather better than Botta.
-He has a rapid, brief, nervous style, which makes his book attractive reading.
-But it is said that Pietro Giordani and Gino Capponi corrected it for him.
+Carlo Botta wrote a History of Italy from 1789 to 1814; and later continued Guicciardini's History up to 1789.
+Close to Botta comes Pietro Colletta; he also in his Storia del reame di Napoli dal 1734 al 1825 had the idea of defending the independence and liberty of Italy in a style borrowed from Tacitus.
 Lazzaro Papi of Lucca, author of the Commentari della rivoluzione francese dal 1789 al 1814, was not altogether unlike Botta and Colletta.
-He also was an historian in the classical style, and treats his subject with patriotic feeling; but as an artist he perhaps excels the other two.
+He also was a historian in the classical style and treats his subject with patriotic feeling, but as an artist, he perhaps excels in the other two.

-Alberto Fortis started the Morlachist literary movement in Italian and Venetian literature with his 1774 work Viaggio in Dalmazia ("Journey to Dalmatia").
+Alberto Fortis started the Morlachist literary movement in Italian and Venetian literature with his 1774 work Viaggio in Dalmazia ('Journey to Dalmatia').

-The Revolution: Patriotism and classicism
+Revolution: Patriotism and classicism

 The ideas behind the French Revolution of 1789 gave a special direction to Italian literature in the second half of the 18th century.
 Love of liberty and desire for equality created a literature aimed at national objects, seeking to improve the condition of the country by freeing it from the double yoke of political and religious despotism.
 The Italians who aspired to political redemption believed it inseparable from an intellectual revival, and thought that this could only be effected by a reunion with ancient classicism.
 This was a repetition of what had occurred in the first half of the 15th century.